Andreaytm/PT-AllanMa/README.md

 	- IE11: I hated IE before but I did not know how much until it came to coding *the rebel*- issues - styling of videos, issues with 404, overall not playing ball when all other browsers are.
 	- Apple device responsiveness: *very picky*, requiring a particular type of player and video.
 	- Routing: Due to it being front-end have solved with redirection back home.
 	- GitHub: Pulling and fetching and merging to sync repos.
 All fun and games!
+At one point I accidentally managed to delete my whole project f2d4ae6 is an aftermath of my attempts to salvage and recover my work.
+I'm really sorry for this issue.
+I also experienced issues with not understanding merge fetch and pull enough hence the 5 pull requests.
 	- Other random stuff: Ordering of files so that they work properly: I had issues with datepicker not displaying initially, and also with formatting rewriting other formatting in CSS, solved eventually also but took some headaches.

 - Reflections for next project